yamahigashi/MayaIntersectionMarker/README.md

 1. **Clone the Repository:** Clone this repository to your local machine.
 2. **Navigate to Project Directory:** Use your terminal to navigate to the project directory.
-3. **Edit `mayaConfigure.bat`:** Edit the `mayaConfigure.bat` script to match your specific environment setup.
+3. **Edit `build.bat`:** Edit the `build.bat` script to match your specific environment setup.
 Make sure to adjust the settings to match the location of your Autodesk Maya SDK and other necessary configurations.
-4. **Run `mayaConfigure.bat`:** Run the `mayaConfigure.bat` script to create a build directory, configure the project with CMake, and build the project.
+4. **Run `build.bat`:** Run the `build.bat` script to create a build directory, configure the project with CMake, and build the project.

 ### Troubleshooting